 About The Open Emulation Platform

 The Simumatik Open Emulation Platform (OEP) provides a flexible digital environment for constructing and exploring physical, electrical, pneumatic and mechatronic systems.
 The engineer or student is given open ended tools to build and simulate any kind of system.
-The ability to interface with the world outside the simulation enables the user to program robots and PLC circuits in the virtual world, creating digital twins that then can be transfered to a real world systems.
+The ability to interface with the world outside the simulation enables the user to program robots and PLC circuits in the virtual world, creating digital twins that then can be transfered to real world systems.
 This makes it possible to virtually commission systems into production, lowering risk and reducing cost.

 Our Platform Architecture